vaguiarpulido/covid19-research/scripts/Metabolic-fluxes/README.md

 R: EBSeq, data.table

 ## Workflow
-1. Differential expression analysis with EBSeq to obtain posterior probability of a gene being differentially expressed.
+1. Differential expression analysis with EBSeq in R to obtain posterior probability of a gene being differentially expressed;
-2. Create tables for Moomin input.
+2. Create tables for Moomin input in R;
-3. Load human metabolic network in Cobra Toolbox (Matlab)
+3. Load human metabolic network in Cobra Toolbox in Matlab;
+4. Change the model gene IDs (in entrez_gene) to ensembl_gene_id dictionary;
-4. Run Moomin script.
+5. Run Moomin on the modified model.